A Fundamental and Long-Term

 Expectations Analysis

 We believe the materiality and relevance of ESG considerations cannot be identified and understood by fixed rules and quantitative screens, which in our experience tend to be backward looking.
-This is also true evaluating any forward-looking aspect of our fundamental analysis.
+This is true when evaluating any forward-looking aspect of our fundamental analysis.
 Instead, we believe ESG issues must be viewed in the context of specific industries and companies and in relation to any potential impact on a company’s long-term competitive advantages, intrinsic value, and ultimately long-term investment performance.
 Rather than applying quantitative screens, we narrow the investment universe through our bottom-up, fundamental seven-step research, which includes qualitative, ESG and other forward-looking financial analysis.
 Ultimately, we rely upon our independent, proprietary analysis to determine the materiality of ESG issues on a company-by-company basis.
 As a result, ours are high-conviction, low turnover portfolios where ESG considerations are integral to our philosophy and process.

 “We view ESG as an opportunity for companies to define and differentiate their strategy and gain a competitive advantage within their value chain.”